Virus288/-RTC-test-/README_SOLUTION.md

 CorsOrigin is list of website that will use this application.
 If you do not care about it, set ["*"].

 Trust proxy is an option for express-rate-limiter to use.
 If set to true, if will disable security settings, meant to validate headers.

+Api target is api target, that this app should aim for.

+Api req timeout is timeout, which after fetch should throw an error

+Ttterations timeout defines how often request will be send to fetch new data

+Repository is config, what kind of repo should be chosen while saving the data.
+Currently, only supported repo is `memory`

 ## 6. Docs